 - Footwear: All footwear must be secured to foot (no flip-flops or slides).

 The Montera PE uniform consists of black PE shorts (or sweat pants), white T-shirt, tennis shoes (must be laced securely or have Velcro across the top), and white socks.
 The only logo that may be visible is the Montera logo.
 No other logo or design should be on any PE clothing.
 Students not in complete uniform will be deducted points each day they are not fully dressed.
 School clothes may not be worn underneath PE uniforms.
 Shorts and T-shirts with Montera logo may be purchased at Montclair Sports, 1970 Mountain Blvd, Oakland, CA. (510-339-9313).

 Students should be dropped off and/or picked up in the back parking lot located on Scout Road for safety reasons and to avoid traffic congestion.
 Please do not drop-off or pick-up students in the front of the school.

 Per state law, all students must be up-to-date on their immunizations before being able to register and attend school.
-Before starting 7th grade, every student should have had their Tdap booster shot.
+Before starting 7th grade, every student must have proof of their Tdap booster shot.

 Jupiter Grades (jupitergrades.com) is an online tool that teachers use to update assignments and grades.
-It is also a way to communicate with parents.
-Parents and students should each have their own individual login information.
-If you need to create an account, please contact any teacher using Jupiter Grades to obtain a temporary password.
-Parents and students should use Jupiter Grades to monitor progress regularly.
+It is also a way to communicate with parents/guardians.
+Jupiter Grades are grades in progress and may not reflect the final grades.
+Parents/guardians and students should each have their own individual login information.
+If you need to create an account, please contact any teacher using Jupiter Grades to obtain a temporary password. parents/guardians and students should use Jupiter Grades to monitor progress regularly.